oracle/weblogic-kubernetes-operator/site/config-overrides.md

   * A file named `version.txt` that contains the string `2.0`.
 * Set your domain resource `configOverrides` to the name of this configuration map.
 * Create Kubernetes secrets that contain template macro values.
 * Set your domain `configOverrideSecrets` to reference the aforementioned secrets.
-For example:
+See the example below.
+* Start or restart your domain.

+Example:
 ```
 apiVersion: "weblogic.oracle/v2"
 kind: Domain